Kinkakuji Temple (Golden Pavilion) 金閣寺

 Kinkakuji is situated at the foot of Kinugasa Hill and in the north west of Kyoto, a short walk north from Hirano Shrine and Waratenjin Shrine.

-The current building only dates to 1955.
+The current building only dates to 1955 with a thicker layer of gold leaf added in 1987.
 The ancient original was burned to the ground in 1950 by a disgruntled priest.
 The incident was immortalized in the Yukio Mishima novel - The Temple of the Golden Pavilion.
 The wooded grounds are extensive and lovely to walk.

-Kinkakuji belongs to the Shoku-ji branch of Rinzai Zen and was founded by Mus Soseki (1275-1371) in the Muromachi Period.
+Kinkakuji belongs to the Shoku-ji branch of Rinzai Zen and was founded by Muso Soseki (1275-1371) in the Muromachi Period.

 The temple was originally built in 1397 as a villa for court noble Kintsune Saionji and greatly improved by its second owner, Shogun Ashikaga Yoshimitsu, who converted it to his retirement home and spent the latter part of his days there, away from the troubles of the state.
 His son, Yoshimochi, converted the building into a Zen temple, (then called Rokuonji), according to his father's will.
 It was destroyed by fire several times during the Ōnin War.